Skip to content

 It should look like REDACTED.us-east-2.elb.amazonaws.com

-2. Create these DNS records of type A, all pointing to that EXTERNAL-IP:
+2. Create this DNS record of type A, pointing to that EXTERNAL-IP:

 echo grafana.$REGIONAL_DOMAIN